-Prior to treating an injured employee, a medical provider should become familiar with WSI's medical policies.
+Prior to treating an injured employee, a medical provider should become familiar with WSI's treatment and documentation policies.
 These policies serve to guide care and outline documentation requirements for certain medical and surgical services.

 WSI considers the following types of practitioners eligible to be a primary treating provider: MD, DO, APRN, PA, DC, DPM, OD, DDS, DMD.
 An injured employee may only have one primary treating provider, who will manage treatment, assess functional capabilities, and identify when the injured employee achieves maximum medical improvement.
 The sections below describe in further detail the unique aspects of caring for an injured employee.

 A primary treating provider may refer an injured employee for evaluation and/or treatment with another specialty, except for mental health, without approval from WSI.
 To obtain approval for a mental health referral, a provider should contact the injured employee's claims adjuster.

 The assessment of an injured employee's physical capabilities is an essential part of the treatment plan.
 In this assessment, the primary treating provider evaluates which activities related to the work injury the employee can safely perform at home as well as at work.
 A capability assessment should occur at every office visit with the expectation that capabilities naturally change over time with a gradual increase in activity.

 To document an injured employee's capabilities, the primary treating provider may utilize WSI's Capability Assessment Form (C3) form or a form unique to their facility.
 The injured employee should receive a copy of the form at every visit as this documentation assists their employer in developing a return to work plan.
 The treating provider must complete the capability form in addition to, but not as a substitute for, medical documentation.